jiangkanqian/Aurora-Code/README.md

 # Aurora Code v1.0.0 — Source Code Analysis

-> **Disclaimer**: All source code in this repository is the intellectual property of **Anthropic and Claude**.
+> **Disclaimer**: All source code in this repository is the intellectual property of **Aurora**.
 This repository is provided strictly for technical research, study, and educational exchange among enthusiasts. **Commercial use is strictly prohibited.** No individual, organization, or entity may use this content for commercial purposes, profit-making activities, illegal activities, or any other unauthorized scenarios.
 If any content infringes upon your legal rights, intellectual property, or other interests, please contact us and we will verify and remove it immediately.

 > Extracted from npm package `aurora-code` version **1.0.0**.
 > The published package ships a single bundled `cli.js` (~12MB).
 The `src/` directory in this repo contains the **unbundled TypeScript source** extracted from the npm tarball.